MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ```

 ### Remarks
- The MFC Sockets DLL is an extension DLL; in order for an extension DLL to get wired into a **CDynLinkLibrary** chain, it must create a **CDynLinkLibrary** object in the context of every module that will be using it. `AfxNetInitModule` creates the **CDynLinkLibrary** object in your regular DLL's context so that it gets wired into the **CDynLinkLibrary** object chain of the regular DLL.
+ The MFC Sockets DLL is an MFC extension DLL; in order for an MFC extension DLL to get wired into a **CDynLinkLibrary** chain, it must create a **CDynLinkLibrary** object in the context of every module that will be using it. `AfxNetInitModule` creates the **CDynLinkLibrary** object in your regular MFC DLL's context so that it gets wired into the **CDynLinkLibrary** object chain of the regular MFC DLL.

 ### Requirements
  **Header:** <afxdll_.h>